A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Results and discussion

 \begin{itemize} \itemsep0em \item Sensitivity: Sensitivity $\frac{\textit{TP}}{\textit{TP} + \textit{FN}}$ is the ratio of true positive predictions to the total amount of actual positive incidents, and gives the percentage of slippery incidents that were classified correctly. \item Specificity: Specificity $\frac{\textit{TN}}{\textit{TN} + \textit{FP}}$ is the ratio of true negative predictions to the total amount of actual negative incidents, and gives the percentage of non-slippery incidents that were classified correctly. \item G-Mean: The geometric mean \\ $\sqrt{\textit{Sensitivity}*\textit{Specificity}}$ is a combined metric that balances the sensitivity and the specificity.

 \end{itemize}

-The results for the prediction models and reported runway assessment in terms of these performance evaluation metrics are given in Table \ref{tab:results}.
+The results of the prediction models and reported runway assessment in terms of these performance evaluation metrics are given in Table~\ref{tab:results}.
 We see that XGBoost outperforms all the other methods in the amount of correctly classified slippery incidents with 92\% sensitivity, while the runway model has the lowest sensitivity at 76\%.
 XGBoost also outperforms the other two prediction models on correctly classifying the non-slippery landings, namely 85\% of these, compared to 60\% for the scenario model.
 But the conservative assessments from runway inspectors correctly classifies more of the non-slippery landings, namely 89\%.
-The overall G-mean is still better for the XGBoost model, which has an improvement of 19\% in true slippery incidents with only a 5\% loss in true non-slippery incidents compared to the runway inspectors.
+The overall G-mean is still better for the XGBoost model, which has an improvement of 18\% in true slippery incidents with only a 5\% loss in true non-slippery incidents compared to the runway inspectors.

-There is always a tradeoff between False Negatives (Type 1 error) and False Positives (Type 2 error), therefore one should consider the consequences of doing the two types of errors.
+There is always a tradeoff between False Negatives (Type 1 error) and False Positives (Type 2 error), and the consequences of doing the two types of errors might be very different.
+Therefore, the severity of the consequences should be taken into account when evaluating the models' performances.
 As the models developed in this setting are primarily meant to work as warning systems, giving warnings when there might be slippery conditions, there is no doubt that avoiding Type 1 errors is the most important factor.
 If a pilot is not warned about actual bad runway conditions (Type 1 errors), accidents may happen.
 On the other hand, a warning system that gives too many warnings (Type 2 errors) might not be taken seriously.
 One benefit of the XGBoost model is that it predicts the probability of a landing to be slippery.
 Using these probabilities, the user can decide the threshold value for landings to be regarded as slippery, thus altering the probability of the system to make the two different types of errors.
 A visualization of this is the Receiver Operating Characteristics (ROC) Curve, which plots the sensitivity (also called the True Positive Rate, TPR) vs. 1 - specificity (also called the False Positive Rate, FPR) for different threshold values.
-A plot of the ROC curve for the XGBoost model is given in Figure \ref{fig:roc}, which shows that allowing a higher FPR provides a higher TPR.
+A plot of the ROC curve for the XGBoost model is given in Figure~\ref{fig:roc}, which shows that allowing a higher FPR provides a higher TPR.